-Enrollment is open, and please click here for the schedule of CHS 60 courses.
+Please click here for the CHS 60 course schedule.

-**NOW ALSO ENROLLING STUDENTS IN CHS 160: DIALOAGUE FACILITATOR TRAINING**
+**NOW ALSO ENROLLING STUDENTS IN EDUC 160: THEORY AND PRACTICE OF INTERGROUP DIALOGUE/ FACILITATOR TRAINING**

 The UCLA Intergroup Relations (IGR) program equips students, faculty and staff with knowledge, skills, awareness, and commitment for active participation in an increasingly diverse and global society.

 CHS 60/Intergroup Dialogue is a 2-credit course offering UCLA students a space to dialogue and learn about issues of difference and intercultural conflict.
 Possessing skills and experience in intercultural communication and managing conflict can often make UCLA graduates highly valued and marketable after college as companies and graduate programs seek to address the needs of an increasingly diverse, global workforce and society.
-Enrollment for Spring 2013 now open!
+Schedule of courses for Spring 2014 is available!
 Please click here for the schedule of courses.

-Please note: We are also offering a special course (CHS 60 Seminar 2) on the topic of “Spirituality and Faith” in Spring 2013.
-This dialogue is co-sponsored by the UCLA Interfaith Council and the University Religious Conference.
-To request a PTE to enroll in CHS 60 Seminar 2, please click here.
+We also offered a special course (CHS 60 Seminar 2) on the topic of “Spirituality and Faith” in Spring 2013.
+This dialogue was co-sponsored by the UCLA Interfaith Council and the University Religious Conference.

 CHS 160/ EDUC C160/C244 is an intensive, 4-credit training course designed to prepare students to co-facilitate their own CHS 60 dialogue course, which can be challenging but also a deeply rewarding personal and professional process.
-Enrollment for Spring 2013 now open!
+Enrollment for Winter 2014 now open!
 Please click here for the schedule of courses.

 Beyond the Checkbox is an art initiative that explores the diverse social identities comprised at UCLA.
 By juxtaposing headshots above individual responses to the question: “Who are you?”, this project provides students, faculty, and staff with the opportunity to tell their stories, learn about others’ diverse experiences, uncover connections, and recognize the richness within our UCLA community.